xArm-Developer/xarm_ros2/ReadMe.md

 $ source install/setup.bash
 ```
 __Reminder 3： All following instructions will base on xArm6，please use proper parameters or filenames for xArm5 or xArm7__
+__Reminder 4: The <hw_ns> described below is replaced with the actual one, the xarm series defaults is xarm, and the rest defaults is ufactory__

 - ### 5.1 xarm_description